sebdc/st-math/README.md

 ## ST-MATH S16 - Group 4
 # Numerical Integration Method - Midpoint Rule
-A Python application deployed that calculates definite integrals using the midpoint rule.
+A Python application that calculates definite integrals using the midpoint rule.
 The app takes a user-provided mathematical expression, integration bounds, and the number of subintervals.
 It then numerically integrates the function using the midpoint rule algorithm and generates a visual representation of the function along with the midpoint rule approximation.
 The results are presented in a plot, and the application is designed to be accessible via a web interface.

 # Group Members
 Dela Cruz, Sebastien Michael V.